TransatAR-Dev-Team/TranslatAR/README.md

 make test-unity
 ```

-> This test suite takes the longest to run, especially if you haven't run it before.
+This test suite takes the longest to run, especially if you haven't run it before.

 ### Running Individual Service Tests Locally

-For rapid development, can run tests for individual services on your local machine without Docker.
+For rapid development, you can run tests for individual services on your local machine without Docker or scripts.
 Before running tests, you must navigate to the service's directory and install its dependencies.

 Instructions for each service can be found at the links below: